ashercn97/funsies/README.md

 > A fun, friendly, and type-safe in-betweensies-ORM for Gleam!
 Compose type-safe SQL queries, generate decoders and types from schemas, and with a fun CLI!

+Full type-safety derived from your schema.

 ## About

-Funsies is a type-safe in-betweensies-ORM (?) for Gleam.
+Funsies is a fully type-safe in-betweensies-ORM (?) for Gleam.
 Obviously, there are other database tools for Gleam.
 But, I found that most of them felt too barebones for my taste.
 So, I built the library of my dreams.

 Funsies comes with a DSL for schema creation (these schemas are used throughout the rest of the package), a DSL for building queries (with an innovative, stack-based approach), and a CLI for generating boilerplate code from your schemas.
 All in one, simple package.

+The schema allows for type checking, meaning the following will always be true:

+- You will not create a query asking for a column of type X to be equal to a value of type Y.
+- You will not insert values in the wrong order, or with the wrong types.
+- It will be pretty tough to make invalid queries.

 ## Installation